SpaceXpanse/Roadmap/README.md

 ☑ Adding the project on some pools
 ☑ An exchange listing to gain attention and volume
 ☑ Writing a manifesto to explain the intentions further and to set the goals of the platform

-## 2023 Q1
 ☑ Making a website for the platform and the game
 ☑ Writing Whitepaper to explain the platform deeper
+☑ Starting a marketing campaign to promote the projects further
+☑ Pre-alpha version of SpaceXpanse Metaverse Simulator

+## 2023 Q1
 ☐ Putting online Minimum Viable Product /MVP/ to visualize the ideas
-☑ Starting a marketing campaign to promote the projects further
 ☐ SpaceXpanse ID Release
 ☐ SpaceXpanse Interface Layer Release
 ☐ Complete the initial project's documentation